PotatoProject/manifest/README.md

 - You can contribute to this project by submitting changes to our [**Gerrit Code-Review**](https://review.potatoproject.co) server.

 ### Adding Support
+- Make sure you know how to use git,jenkins,gerrit,..etc.
+- Atleast support a COMMUNITY build for two weeks.
+- Should be compaitable with user build and should follow https://lineageos.org/Safetynet .
 - For adding your device to the list of supported devices, please reach us at [**Telegram**](https://t.me/SaucyPotatoesOfficial) with your device tree and previous works.